BloomTech-Labs/best-places-to-live-be/README.md

 - Include the relevant issue number, if applicable.
 - You may merge the Pull Request in once you have the sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-### 👏 Attribution

-These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

 ## Documentation

-### 🖥 [Frontend Documentation](https://github.com/labs15-best-places/front-end) for details on the frontend application of our project.
+### 🖥 [Frontend Documentation](https://github.com/Lambda-School-Labs/best-places-to-live-fe) for details on the frontend application of our project.

-### 📱 [iOS Documentation](https://github.com/labs15-best-places/ios) for details on the mobile iOS application of our project.
+### 📱 [iOS Documentation](https://github.com/Lambda-School-Labs/ios) for details on the mobile iOS application of our project.